 We evaluated the FoGSM denoising method on a set of standard grayscale test images [17].
-All images are of size 256×256 or 512×512 pixels and in 8-bit TIFF format.
+All images are of size 256 × 256 or 512 × 512 pixels and in 8-bit TIFF format.
 Noisy images were generated by adding simulated white Gaussian noise.
-We evaluate the denoising performance by visual inspection, as well as the conventional objective performance known as peak-signal-to-noise-ratio (PSNR), defined as $20 \log{10}(255/\sigma_e)$, with σ_e the standard deviation (computed by averaging over spatial position) of the difference between the restored image and the original image.
+We evaluate the denoising performance by visual inspection, as well as the conventional objective performance known as peak-signal-to-noise ratio (PSNR), defined as $20 \log{10}(255/\sigma_e)$, where σ_e is the standard deviation (computed by averaging over spatial position) of the difference between the restored image and the original image.

-Each noise-corrupted image was first decomposed into a steerable pyramid with multiple scales (5 levels for a 512×512 image and 4 levels for a 256×256 image) and 8 orientations.
-These values were chosen empirically as a trade-off between denoising performance and computational load.
-The resulting representation is approximately 11 times over-complete, relative to the original image size.
-The Markov neighborhoods for hGMRFs u and log z were both chosen to cover 5×5 blocks of coefficients, since this was found to be optimal for representation of clean images.
+Each noise-corrupted image was first decomposed into a steerable pyramid with multiple scales (five levels for a 512 \times 512 image and four levels for a 256 \times 256 image) and eight orientations.
+These values were chosen empirically to achieve a reasonable compromise between denoising performance and computational load.
+The resulting representation is approximately 11 times overcomplete, relative to the original image size.
+The Markov neighborhoods for hGMRFs u and $\log z$ were both chosen to cover 5 \times 5 blocks of coefficients since this was found to be optimal for representation of clean images.
 We verified that this specific choice was also roughly optimal for the best denoising performances across different images and noise levels.
-The model parameters were obtained by training the FoGSM model adaptively for each subband as described in Section V-A, with initial parameter values chosen to represent a smooth and isotropic GMRF.
-The initial values of \mathbf{x} and \mathbf{z} are computed from subband denoised with the local GSM model [17].
+The model parameters were obtained by training the FoGSM model adaptively for each subband as described in Section 5.1, with initial parameter values chosen to represent a smooth and isotropic GMRF.
+The initial values of x and z are computed from subband denoised with the local GSM model [17].

-C. Results
+5.3 Results

-Denoising results for six test images, at seven different noise levels, are reported in Table I. The standard deviations of PSNR values for each image and noise level, computed by repeating the each denoising experiment 10 times with different samples of noise, are consistently lower than 0.1dB.
+Denoising results for six test images, at seven different noise levels, are reported in Table 1.
+The standard deviations of PSNR values for each image and noise level, computed by repeating each denoising experiment 10 times with different samples of noise, are consistently lower than 0.1 dB.
 In addition to the results for our FoGSM algorithm, we also provide denoising results of the BLS-GSM method [17].
 This algorithm computes the Bayes least squares estimate (i.e., conditional mean) of individual coefficients based on a local GSM model.
 The comparison with FoGSM allows us to assess the gain in performance that is obtained by building a global model.
-We employed the implementation described in [17], which assumes a neighborhood consisting of 3×3 spatial neighbors plus a "parent" coefficient in the next coarsest scale2.
-Finally, we provide results of the current state-ofthe-art denoising method, BM3D [37].
-The PSNR values for these methods were directly taken from corresponding publications.
-Note that the FoGSM algorithm achieves consistent improvements in PSNR over the local GSM based algorithm (average improvement is 0.52dB), clearly demonstrating the advantage of a globally consistent statistical model.
+We employed the implementation described in [17], which assumes a neighborhood consisting of 3×3 spatial neighbors plus a "parent" coefficient in the next coarsest scale.2 Finally, we provide results of the current state-of-the-art denoising method, BM3D [37].
+The PSNR values for these methods were directly taken from their corresponding publications.
+Note that the FoGSM algorithm achieves consistent improvements in PSNR over the local GSM-based algorithm (average improvement is 0.52 dB), clearly demonstrating the advantage of a globally consistent statistical model.
 On the other hand, the performance of the FoGSM method is comparable (sometimes better, sometimes worse) to that of BM3D, which is not based on any explicit statistical model.
 In general, BM3D relies on the image containing repeating patterns (specifically, many blocks of pixels that are similar).
-Thus it performs best on images with large regions of the same texture (e.g., "Barbara"), or long contours of similar orientation (e.g., "House"), and performs less well on images with diverse content (e.g., "boats", or "Lena").
+Thus, it performs best on images with large regions of the same texture (e.g., "Barbara") or long contours of similar orientation (e.g., "House") and performs less well on images with diverse content (e.g., "boats," or "Lena").

-In Fig. 6 we plot the PSNR performance of four recent denoising methods relative to that of FoGSM.
-The performance of FoGSM is consistently better than those of the kSVD method [39], the BLS-GSM method [17], and the fields of experts (FoE) [27], and (on average) comparable to those of BM3D [37], which currently represents the state-of-the-art.
+In Fig. 6, we plot the PSNR performance of four recent denoising methods relative to that of FoGSM.
+The performance of FoGSM is consistently better than that of kSVD [39], BLS-GSM [17], and FoE [27], and (on average) comparable to those of BM3D [37].